Substantial part (Canadian copyright law): What is copying?

-A copyright holder’s economic rights will be infringed where an unauthorized copy is made of a work or a substantial part thereof.
-The majority in Theberge, aiming to strike a balance between the rights of copyright holders and parties with legally-acquired proprietary interests, found multiplication to be a necessary condition of infringement and held that no actionable reproduction had taken place in this case.
+A copyright holder's economic rights will be infringed where an unauthorized copy is made of a work or a substantial part thereof.
+The majority in Theberge, aiming to strike a balance between the rights of copyright holders and parties with legally acquired proprietary interests, found multiplication to be of necessary condition of infringement and held that no actionable reproduction had taken place in this case.
 However, applying a broader reading of this decision, it may be that multiplication is a necessary condition but not necessarily a sufficient condition.
 It is unclear whether an infringement would have been found if a second copy of the poster had been made.
-Metaphorical reproduction or translation (ex. from book to film), may constitute reproduction but, in this case, a paper to canvas translation did not.
+Metaphorical reproduction or translation (ex. from book to film) may constitute reproduction, but in this case, a paper-to-canvas translation does not.
 The image contained on the original poster was physically removed from one substrate, transferred, and finally affixed to another substrate, leaving the original paper blank.
 The process began and ended with only one copy of the poster.

 Society of Composers, Authors and Music Publishers of Canada v.
 Canadian Assn. of Internet Providers, [2004] S.C.J.
-No. 44The issue in this case was the creation of temporary cache copies of website data by internet service providers (ISPs) as a means of speeding up the process that occurs when users access a website.
+No. 44The issue in this case was the creation of temporary cache copies of website data by internet service providers (ISPs) as a means of speeding up the process that takes place when users access a website.
 While in this case, copies were made, the court found that these copies did not constitute an infringement or attract liability.
-Under s.2.4(1)(b) of the Act, reads as follows:
+Under s.2.4(1)(b) of the Act, it reads as follows: